Heshbon/alx-low_level_programming/0x1A-hash_tables/README.md

 2. key -> index

-2-key_index.c: function that gives you the index of a key.
+a function that gives you the index of a key.

 3. >>> ht['betty'] = 'cool'

-3-hash_table_set.c: function that adds an element to the hash table.
+a function that adds an element to the hash table.

 4. >>> ht['betty']

-4-hash_table_get.c: function that retrieves a value associated with a key.
+a function that retrieves a value associated with a key.

 5. >>> print(ht)

-5-hash_table_print.c: function that prints a hash table.
+a function that prints a hash table.

 6. >>> del ht

-6-hash_table_delete.: function that deletes a hash table.
+a function that deletes a hash table.